girip11/javascript_learning/mdn/2_js_building_blocks/6_events.md

 ## Preventing default behavior

-Example in form, when clicked on its **submit** button, event handler can be set to handle the **onsubmit** event.
+Example in a HTML form, when clicked on its **submit** button, event handler can be set to handle the **onsubmit** event.
 Inside the event handler, on the event object invoking **preventDefault()** method prevents the form from being submitted.
-Helps in cases where form fields don't pass the custom validation logic.
+Helps in cases where form fields don't satisfy the custom validation logic.

 ## Event bubbling and capture

-Behavior when two event handlers of same event activated on single element.
+* Behavior when two event handlers of same event activated on single element.

-Event fired on element that has parent elements, browsers can run two different phases
+* Event fired on element that has parent elements, browsers can run two different phases

 * **capturing phase** (top down) - Event handling starts from target element's(element on which the event occurred) outer most ancestor element and moves down to the target element. **Event handlers are invoked only on those elements registered for that event in the hierarchy.**